top of page

 Remember our "four core" for a great startup homepage:

-Address the elephant in the room.
-Answer the big question relevant to your product category.
+1. Address the elephant in the room: answer the big question relevant to your product category.

-If you're number one, let prospects know.
-If not, stake your claim as a beloved brand.
+4. If you're number one, let prospects know.
+If not, stake your claim as a 'consumer's top choice.'

 DON'T FORGET: If there's concerns about your new technological advancement pillaging villages, destroying humanity, and taking over the world.
 Address it, and get ahead of it in your startup COMMS & marketing.